dwiputris/EDA_car_advertisement/README.md

 The purpose of the analysis is to determine what factors correlate with a car's price.

-Exploratory Data Analysis (EDA) is the approach that used to come into conclusions of how parametes correlate with each other.
+Exploratory Data Analysis (EDA) is the approach used to conclude of how parametes correlate with each other.

 The original dataset consists of 13 columns and 51,525 rows.
 Several missing values are detected.
 No explicit duplicates are found.